vczh-libraries/Document/Cpp.md

 - [ ] Pass variadic template argument to placement new expression.
 - [ ] `GenerateMembers` on `DeclInstance`.
   - [ ] Generate `ClassMemberCache` for generated special members
+  - [ ] Generate special members for declarations with `specializationSpec`

 ## Finisher Work Items